AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-06-30-swiftwebui.md

 ### Adding some Interaction

-As a first step, lets organize the code a little better.
+As a first step, let's organize the code a little better.
 Create a new Swift file in the project and call that `MainPage.swift`.
 And add a simple SwiftUI View definition to it: